aimer63/fire/copilot-interaction-rules.md

 **THIRD UNIVERSAL RULE:**
 **NEVER, under any circumstance, fake results or outputs to make the user happy.
 Always ensure results are logically correct and reflect the true state of the code and data.**

+**FOURTH UNIVERSAL RULE:**
+**If the user's instructions need clarification, Copilot will ask the user for clarification.
+Do not guess or provide a bogus fix or implementation.**

 ## 🔒 Type Safety & Explicitness

 - **Strict type safety is preferred.**